douglascm/timescale_assignment/README.md

         ) LIMIT 1000000 --limiting output for this assignment only
 ```

 The next step was to create a continuous aggregate that rolls up stats on passenger count and fare amount by pickup location.
-The following script creates a materalized view than can leverage the hypertables capabilities in order to do continues aggregates for specific dimensions:
+The following script creates a materialized view that can leverage the hypertables capabilities to do continues aggregates for specific dimensions:

 ```
 CREATE MATERIALIZED VIEW IF NOT EXISTS yellow_taxi_trips_pickup_loc